johnathanvman/F6/index.md

 							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Batgirl"){
 								stats = "The batgirl sinks her teeth into my neck.
 I try pushing her off, but my muscles feel cold and weak."+ choose([" She drinks her fill, then gives me a bloody kiss.
 With a finger, she pushes me over.
 Everything fades to black as flies back into the air."," She pats my head as she gets her fill.
 Everything fades to black as I feel my heartbeat slowly come to a stop."])
+							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Harpygirl"){
+								stats = choose([
+									"The Harpy's talons wrap around my shoulders and she flies back into the air.
+I scream for her to let go and she does.
+I look down as the ground rushes closer.
+I pray to wake up before I hit, but recieve no such reprieve...", "The Harpy's talons wrap around my shoulders and she flies back into the air.
+Once we break above the clouds, she somersaults me above her and swallows me down.
+Its strangely calming to feel her glide away with me...", "The Harpy's talons wrap around my shoulders and she flies back into the air.
+I struggle and manage to free myself.
+My efforts are too late, and I crash back to earth with a sickening crunch.
+At first I'm surprised by the lack of pain, but soon realize I can't move my limbs.
+I fade out as she lands on top of me.", ])

 							}
 							Removal(u)
 							LogEntry(stats)